VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Introduction

 To address these challenges, we propose Verification-Integrated Reasoning Operators (VIRO), a neuro-symbolic framework that integrates verification at the operator level.
 Our pipeline first uses an LLM to translate a natural-language description into a sequence of executable operators, and then executes them sequentially, as illustrated in Figure~\ref{fig:viro}.
 Each applicable operator not only performs a reasoning action but also validates its own result.
 These include uncertainty verification, where lightweight CLIP-based filters suppress high-confidence false positives from OVDs, and logical verification, which checks whether spatial and relational constraints are actually satisfied.
 When verification does not pass, indicating that no valid target exists, the operator abstains and triggers early termination, enabling explicit no-target detection.

 We evaluate VIRO in a zero-shot setting on both no-target and standard REC scenarios.
 To highlight the importance of verification, we first demonstrate strong robustness on the gRefCOCO no-target dataset~\citep{he2023grec, liu2023gres}, where images contain no instance matching the query.
 Furthermore, VIRO achieves state-of-the-art performance compared to compositional baselines on standard REC benchmarks, including RefCOCO/+/g~\citep{yu2016modeling, mao2016generation} and the adversarial RefAdv dataset~\citep{akula2020words}.
-Beyond accuracy, VIRO achieves high throughput (FPS) and low LLM program failure rates, and scales efficiently to the $1$-query–$N$-images setting by amortizing a single program across multiple images.
-Finally, we demonstrate the extensibility of our approach to real-world scenarios through egocentric experiments on the RefEgo dataset~\citep{kurita2023refego}.
+Beyond accuracy, VIRO achieves low program failure rates and efficient per-query runtime.
+By amortizing a single generated program across multiple images, it scales seamlessly to the $1$-query--$N$-images setting, which we comprehensively validate on the egocentric RefEgo dataset~\citep{kurita2023refego}---a benchmark comprising both target-present and no-target frames.

-Our key contributions are summarized as follows: \begin{itemize}[leftmargin=10pt, itemsep=0pt, topsep=0pt] \item We propose VIRO, a neuro-symbolic REC framework that embeds lightweight verification into each reasoning step via operator-level programs, enabling robust execution with a very low program failure rate.
+Our key contributions are summarized as follows: \begin{itemize}[leftmargin=10pt, itemsep=0pt, topsep=0pt] \item We identify forced prediction as a fundamental failure mode of compositional vision-language reasoning, and introduce verification-integrated operators to address it.

-\item Each program operator both acts and verifies, using uncertainty- and logic-based checks to suppress error cascades and to perform efficient, explicit no-target detection, resulting in high execution throughput.
+\item We design operator-level programs in which each operator both acts and verifies, using uncertainty- and logic-based checks to suppress error cascades and enable explicit no-target detection.

-\item In a zero-shot setting, VIRO demonstrates strong robustness on the gRefCOCO no-target split and achieves state-of-the-art accuracy among compositional baselines on standard REC benchmarks.
-By decoupling program synthesis from execution and amortizing a single program over many images, VIRO scales favorably in the $1$-query–$N$-image regime and demonstrates extensibility to real-world applications on the egocentric RefEgo dataset. \end{itemize}
+\item In a zero-shot setting, VIRO demonstrates strong robustness on the gRefCOCO no-target split and achieves state-of-the-art performance among compositional baselines on standard REC benchmarks.
+By decoupling program synthesis from execution and amortizing a single program over many images, VIRO scales favorably in the $1$-query--$N$-image regime. \end{itemize}